markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 </form>
 ```

-Obviously we aren't done yet, but let's take a moment and point out a few things about the form elements we just added.
+Obviously we aren't done yet, as we don't have the other two form elements just yet, but let's take a moment and point out a few things about the form elements we just added.

 We gave the `<form>` element an `id` attribute.
 This won't come into play just yet, but if we think about what we learned in the last lesson, we can assume this attribute will be used in our JavaScript code.